pmean/build-website/text/13/12/study-development.md

 This is an excellent local resource for those of you in the Kansas City area.
-They have guidance on coming up with a study idea, finding funding,Â  and identifying study participants.
+They have guidance on coming up with a study idea, finding funding,  and identifying study participants.
 This site offers general information and links to resources with Frontiers (aka the Heartland Institute for Clinical and Translational Research).